fhamonic/melon/docs/CONCEPTS.md

 ## Graphs

-The concept `graph` is the root concept of the requirements for a graph structure within the library.
+The concept `graph` is the root requirement for all the graph structures supported by the library.
-This requirement is crucial for determining the scope of the supported algorithms provided by the library.
 Fundamentally, a graph is a way of representing relations between objects.
-These objects are the *vertices* (or nodes) of the graph and their relations are the *edges* (or links) that connects group of vertices.
-Usually edges connect only pairs of vertices.
-In order to keep it simple, we stick to basic case, i.e., we do not handle [hypergraphs](https://en.wikipedia.org/wiki/Hypergraph).
-Then, although it may seem counterintuitive, we consider directed graphs to be more general than undirected graph.
+These objects are called the *vertices* (or nodes) of the graph and their relations are called *edges* (or links) that connects group of vertices.
+Usually edges connect only pairs of vertices and, in order to keep it simple, the library sticks to this basic case, i.e., it does not handle [hypergraphs](https://en.wikipedia.org/wiki/Hypergraph).
+Although it may seem counterintuitive, we consider directed graphs to be more general than undirected graph.
 Indeed, in computer memory, data is fundamentally ordered and specifying that it must be considered unordered requires more work.
 A *directed-edge* is often called an *arc* and represented by an arrow from its *source* vertex to its *target* vertex.
 A graph may contain many arcs between the same source and target vertices in which case it is called a [multigraph](https://en.wikipedia.org/wiki/Multigraph).
-In this case arcs cannot be identified solely by their endpoints, and must be joined with an identifier, like a number.
+In a multigraph, arcs cannot be identified solely by their endpoints, and must be joined with an identifier, like a number.
 That comes handy since we often need to associate data to the arcs and this identifier can allow a more direct indexing than a pair of vertices.

 All in all, the mathematical structure chosen to abstract all our graph concepts is the "directed multi-graph" and is expressed by the following concept.
 ```cpp